NICMx/Jool/doc/usr/intro-jool.markdown

 ## Overview

-Jool is an Open Source implementation of [NAT64](intro-nat64.html) on Linux.
-Until version 3.2.x, it used to be only a stateful NAT64; starting from 3.3.0, it also supports stateless mode.
+Jool is an Open Source implementation of [IPv4/IPv6 Translation](intro-nat64.html) on Linux.
+Until version 3.2.x, it used to be only a Stateful NAT64; starting from 3.3.0, it also supports SIIT mode.

 ## Compliance